minerbadd/MUSE/data/muse/MiningMUSE.md

 - It may be helpful to use a <a href="https://github.com/Cubitect/cubiomes-viewer" target="_blank">viewer</a> to find a place for your base.
 Perhaps somewhere reasonably flat to farm and near a village to trade.
 Check it out safely using the `creative` gamemode.

-### Next: ComputerCraft (Tweaked) for Each World You Create
+### Next: ComputerCraft (Tweaked) and MUSE for Each World You Create

-MUSE and Computercraft's Global Positioning System (GPS) can help you navigate in the world you've created.
-While GPS coordinates need not be aligned with Minecraft coordinates, it helps in using some game facilities if they are.
-MUSE provides a way to do this.
-You'll need to enable use of a command computer in survival mode.
+Setting up the GPS is one of the first things to do in the Minecraft world you created.
+The coordinates for the GPS you set up need not be aligned with Minecraft coordinates, but it helps in using some game facilities if they are.
+MUSE provides a way to do this using a command computer.
+You'll need to enable its use in survival mode.
 First up, change the configuration settings and increase the storage space on ComputerCraft computers.
 On Windows, the file to change default settings is at:
 ```md
 .minecraft\defaultconfigs\computercraft-server.toml
 ```